 Valley Center Municipal Water District (the "District") was founded on July 12, 1954 and was formed under the provisions of the California Municipal Water District Law of 1911 (California Water Code sections 71000 et seq.).
-It is located in northern San Diego County and provides water and wastewater reclamation services to its domestic, agricultural, and commercial customers.
-The District encompasses a 101 square mile service area and serves a population of approximately 25,800.
+It is located in northern San Diego County and provides water and wastewater reclamation services to its domestic, agricultural, and commercial customers encompassing a 101 square mile service area, the District serves a population of approximately 28,507.
 It includes the unincorporated area of Valley Center and unincorporated areas north of Escondido.

-The District is governed by a five-member Board of Directors (the "Board"), elected by geographic division and serving staggered four-year terms.
-The Board manages the District through an appointed general manager.
-The District's management team also includes four department heads that oversee the Finance, Engineering, Information Technology, and Operations Departments.
-At June 30, 2019, there were 66 regular full-time employees working for the District.
+The District is governed by a five-member Board of Directors (the "Board"), elected by geographic division and serving staggered four-year terms and manages the District through an appointed general manager.
+The District's management team also includes four department heads that oversee the Finance, Engineering, Information Technology, and Operations & Facilities Departments.
+At June 30, 2020, there were 70 regular full-time employees working for the District.